yugen/surveys/README.md

 * **num-selectable** - integer [1]: Number of options the respondent can select.

 #### Child Tags
+* options - takes a list of option tags or a data-source tag.  data-source's URI attribute supports a api endpoint URL, a function, or a class method using laravel's 'action' syntax (ClassName@method).
+For methods and functions parameters can be passed in the format `ClassName@method:param1=val1,param2=val2`

 ##### Options
 ###### Attributes
 * name - string - *required*